IMAGINARY/con-espressione/README.md

 By default, the app does not generate any console output during normal operation, but additional logging can be enabled by adding (multiple) `-v` flags to the command line.

+### Platform specific notes

+#### Linux

+The app depends on recent versions of standard libraries.
+Only Ubuntu 24.04 has been tested.

+Additionally, it might be necessary to install `libjack0`.

 ### MIDI Interface

 The app is controlled via MIDI messages to its `con-espressione` MIDI input port and sends MIDI music and status messages to its `con-espressione` MIDI output port.
 See [MIDI Interface](#midi-interface) for details.